-- 1 In the Navigation pane of the NetVault Backup WebUI on the NetVault Backup Server, click Create Backup Joh - 2 Next to the Selections list, click Create New. - 3 In the selection tree, open the NetVault Backup Client on which the plug-in is installed. - 4 In the list of plug-ins, open Plug-in for DB2 to display the added DB2 instances, and select the applicable instance. - 5 From the Actions list, select Set Default Login. - 6 In the DB2 Default Login dialog box, configure the following details: - Default Account Name: Enter the account name for the DB2 Instance Administrator.
+- 1 In the Navigation pane of the NetVault Backup WebUI on the NetVault Backup Server, click Create Backup Job. - 2 Next to the Selections list, click Create New. - 3 In the selection tree, open the NetVault Backup Client on which the plug-in is installed. - 4 In the list of plug-ins, open Plug-in for DB2 to display the added DB2 instances. - 5 Click the applicable instance, and select Set Default Login from the context menu. - 6 In the DB2 Default Login dialog box, configure the following details: - Default Account Name: Enter the account name for the DB2 Instance Administrator.

-- Default Password: Enter the password for the configured user account. - Use Default Login: To connect automatically to the database without waiting for user input, select this check box. - 7 To save the settings, click OK.
+- Default Password: Enter the password for the configured user account. . - Use Default Login: To connect automatically to the database without waiting for user input, select this check box. - 7 To save the settings, click OK.